Olympic Chief Bach Shares grief, Human Suffering Of Ukrainian Athletes - UrduPoint

 "We're supporting 3,000 members of the Ukrainian Olympic community to have a strong Ukrainian team in Paris" for the 2024 Olympic Games.

-"I have seen a tweet, but there are no ongoing discussions," he said, adding that the pathway for Russian and Belarusian athletes' potential participation in Paris 2024 were not yet underway.
+"I have seen a tweet, but there are no ongoing discussions," he said, adding that talks on the pathway for Russian and Belarusian athletes' potential participation in Paris 2024 were not yet underway.

 "We are talking about the sporting competitions to take place this year.
 There is no talk about Paris yet, this will come much later," said Bach.